klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

 Irreversible.RouteRisk(High)

 - Deadpoint from a NonJugHold
-- LoadingSurfaces which use StaticUpMovements that finish with FingertipPress and can’t start with FingertipPress when DownClimbing.
+- RouteSurfaces which use StaticUpMovements that finish with FingertipPress and can’t start with FingertipPress when DownClimbing.
 - DynamicDownMovement is not possible because it will overload StaticFrictionThreshold.